 Partners of UK Residents – Applying for indefinite leave to remain

 This section covers ways of which to apply for authorisation of permanent settlement within the UK, also known as ‘indefinite leave to remain’; as the husband, wife, civil partner or unmarried/same-sex partner of a British citizen or other individuals currently settled within the United Kingdom.

 Applications are available for permanent residency within the UK as a husband, wife or civil partner in the instance of:

-- express permission being given in advance to enter or remain within the UK as a husband, wife or civil partner, after the completion of the two year period within the category
+- express permission is given in advance to enter or remain within the UK as a husband, wife or civil partner, after the completion of the two-year period within the category

 - the applicant remaining the husband, wife or civil partner of the specified person, long after granted residency, proving the marriage or civil partnership is existing and genuine